Nevada student, school reach pact in gun tips bullying case - KESQ

 RENO, Nev.
 (AP) — A Nevada honors student has reached a tentative agreement to settle a federal lawsuit against administrators he accused of helping students bully him with hoax calls to an anonymous school threats hotline.

-Reno High School junior Lucas Gorelick, 16, was scheduled to graduate Friday, a day after a judge gave initial approval to a pact his lawyer and Washoe County School District attorneys made to settle a lawsuit Gorelick filed May 23 in U.S. District Court in Reno.
+Reno High School junior Lucas Gorelick, 16, graduated Friday, a day after a judge gave his lawyer and Washoe County School District attorneys time to finalize their pact to settle a lawsuit Gorelick filed May 23 in U.S. District Court in Reno.

 Terms were not disclosed.
-Court records show the judge set a June 28 date for follow-up paperwork.
+Court records show the judge set a June 28 date.

-A district spokeswoman, Victoria Campbell, declined to comment about the lawsuit.
-But she said in a statement that Gorelick was welcome to attend and participate in graduation ceremonies.
+A district spokeswoman, Victoria Campbell, declined to comment about the lawsuit and said in a statement that Gorelick was welcome to attend and participate in ceremonies.

 “We wish him and all of our graduates much happiness and success in the future,” the statement said.